dfinity/examples/rust/bitcoin_wallet/README.md

 ### Synchronize blocks from bitcoind and create the canister

-Synchronize blocks from bitcoind with the adapter and replica by executing in `bitcoin_wallet` folder:
+Synchronize blocks from bitcoind with the adapter and replica by executing the following command in the `bitcoin_wallet` folder:

 ```
 dfx start --enable-bitcoin --bitcoin-node 127.0.0.1:18444